agility/agility-cms-app-sdk/README.md

 ## Set up a Flyout
 Flyouts allow you to show a UI outside of the content input form and are very useful for integrations where a user may need to interact with an external UI and you don't want that to take up too much space in the input form itself.

 Flyouts work very similar to custom fields.
-In fact, you intialize a Flyout component in the same way you would a custom field.
-That's because your flyout is an extension of your custom field that opened it.
-Therefore, it has access to the same `fieldSDK` as your custom field.
+You initialize the flyout (`agilityAppSDK.initializeFlyout`), which returns a `flyoutSDK` which can then be used to access some properties and methods.

 An example of this in React `Flyout.js`
 ```javascript